 7. Delete unused theme(s)

-If not already, there would be a default theme installed on your blog by WordPress.
+If not already, WordPress will install a default theme on your blog.
 It’s obvious that you wouldn’t have that theme.
 Furthermore, you would have tried & tested themes that suit your blog idea and/or the purpose of your website.
 Once finalized, you would need to uninstall the unwanted themes to free some space on your web hosting server.

-To delete a theme hover on Appearance » Themes.
-Click on the themes you want to delete and press delete links on the bottom right of the theme details window.
+To delete a theme, hover over Appearance » Themes.
+Click on the themes you want to delete and press the delete links on the bottom right of the theme details window.

 8. WordPress Media settings